Good Poetry- The Beat Women

-When most people think of the beat generation and its writers, poets, and characters, the names Kerouac, Ginsberg, Burroughs (all though he was pre and post beats), Gregory Corso, Lucien Carr, Lawrence Ferlinghetti, LeRoi Jones and of course Neal Cassady, come to mind.
-There were many other men, of course, whose names are not here, pounding out new forms of poetry, but what about the women?
-Sometimes it seems as if there are literary periods when women are completely absent from a scene, as if they were only there as caricatures, the girlfriends or the wives, but never the writers.
-But of course, there were women beat writers.
-As often happens, many of them have gone to the back shelf of history, but just because you do not become iconic it doesn’t mean you aren’t important or that you and your work does not still exist.
+When most people think of the beat generation and its writers, poets, and characters, the names Kerouac, Ginsberg, Burroughs (all though he was pre and post Beats), Gregory Corso, Lucien Carr, Lawrence FerlinghettiLeRoi Jones and of course Neal Cassady, come to mind.
+There were many other men, whose names are not here, pounding out new forms of poetry, but what about the women?
+Sometimes it seems as if there are literary periods when women are completely absent from a scene, as if they were only caricatures of women in the stories and poems.
+They were the girlfriends, the one night stands, the muses, the tragedies or the wives, but never the writers.
+Yet there were women beat writers.
+As often happens, many of them have gone to the back shelf of history or vanished from print.
+However just because a writer does not become iconic it doesn’t mean they weren’t important or that their work did not exist or matter.
 Here are a few I like.
-Good poets.
+A few Good poets.

 Diane di Prima